-West Ham face Tottenham this weekend in a huge derby day meeting between the two London rivals, with both sides in the midst of a fierce battle to secure European qualification.
+Tottenham face West Ham this week in a huge derby day meeting between the two London rivals, with both sides battling to secure European qualification.

-Ahead of this weekend’s clash at the London Stadium we pick out five of the best players to play for West Ham and Spurs in the Premier League era:
+Ahead of the clash, we’ve pick out five of the best players to play for West Ham and Spurs in the Premier League era.

-Ferdinand’s spell with the latter saw him form part of the Magpies’ entertaining side of the mid-nineties and score 41 league goals in just 68 appearances over two seasons, including being named as PFA Player of the Year during the 1995/96 campaign.
+Ferdinand’s spell with the latter saw him form part of the Magpies’ entertaining side of the mid-nineties.
+He scored 41 league goals in just 68 appearances over two seasons, and was named the PFA Player of the Year during the 1995/96 campaign.

-After two seasons on Tyneside, he moved to boyhood side Spurs in a £6m deal, though injuries would hinder his initial impact as he struggled to replicate his previous goalscoring exploits.
+After two seasons on Tyneside, he moved to boyhood side Spurs in a £6m deal, though injuries hindered his initial impact as he struggled to replicate his previous goalscoring exploits.

-The forward won the League Cup during his debut season in north London and scored 33 goals in 118 league appearances for Spurs, though later admitted the move was one of the worst decisions of his career after leaving a Newcastle side capable of challenging for a team in turmoil.
+The forward won the League Cup during his debut season in North London and scored 33 goals in 118 league appearances for Spurs, though he later admitted the move was one of the worst decisions of his career, after leaving a Newcastle side capable of challenging for a Tottenham team in turmoil.

-Ferdinand spent six seasons with Spurs before joining West Ham, though was unable to prevent the Hammers’ relegation during his sole season with the east London outfit before moving on to Leicester.
+Ferdinand spent six seasons with Spurs before joining West Ham, but was unable to prevent relegation during his sole season with the East London outfit, before moving on to Leicester.

-Amongst the few players to remain a popular figure on both sides of the divide, Teddy Sheringham was a key figure for Spurs during the Premier League’s opening seasons.
+Among the few players to remain popular on both sides of the divide, Teddy Sheringham was a key figure for Spurs during the Premier League’s opening seasons.

 The deep-lying forward was one of the Premier League’s great evergreen players and holds the divisional records for oldest outfield player and oldest ever goalscorer, with both records set during a successful spell at West Ham.